mkossatz/messaging_with_ocp_amq_streams/README.md

 ## Deploy a Quarkus Java Message Producer

-1. Add an extension for Quarkus to integrate with Apache Kafka
+1. Uncomment OpenShift configurations in src/resources/application.properties

+2. Build and deploy the Quarkus application

     ```Shell
-    mvn quarkus:add-extension -Dextension="quarkus-smallrye-reactive-messaging-kafka"
-    ```

-2. Add an extension for Quarkus to deploy on OpenShift

-    ```Shell
-    mvn quarkus:add-extension -Dextensions="openshift"
-    ```

-3. Build and deploy the Quarkus application

-    ```Shell
     mvn clean package
     ```

-4. Review the pods state to see when the app is running
+3. Review the pods state to see when the app is running

     ```Shell
     oc get pods -l deploymentconfig=kafka-quarkus -w
     ```

-5. Verify the app is running and producing messages
+4. Verify the app is running and producing messages

     ```Shell
     oc logs dc/kafka-quarkus -f
     ```

-6. Consume messages
+5. Consume messages

     AMQ streams provides container images with the Apache Kafka distribution that include console scripts.
 We can connect to the running broker to execute a consumer script.